awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## DB Instance Class Support for Oracle<a name="Oracle.Concepts.InstanceClasses"></a>

 The computation and memory capacity of a DB instance is determined by its DB instance class\.
 The DB instance class you need depends on your processing power and memory requirements\.
-For more information, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
+For more information, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.

 The following are the DB instance classes supported for Oracle\.